AutoRabitOrg/knowledgebase/fundamentals/faq/codescan-faqs/codescan-cloud-issues/reattaching-bitbucket-projects.md

 <figure><img src="../../../../.gitbook/assets/image (446).png" alt=""><figcaption></figcaption></figure>

-4. Now use the **Attach Analysis Project** button at the top right of the screen to re-add the link.
+4. Now use the **Attach Analysis Project** button at the top right of the screen to re-attach the project.

 <figure><img src="../../../../.gitbook/assets/image (447).png" alt=""><figcaption></figcaption></figure>